Hiking for Dogs: Hit the Trail with Your Furry Friend

 Yield to Others

 Hikers know about yielding to others who are on the trail.
-When you’re with your dog, you should yield to everyone – and make sure your dog is out of the way and not going to harass the other hikers as well.
+When you’re with your pooch, you should yield to everyone – and make keep your dog out of the way so as not to harass other hikers.

 No one hiking in the woods should go off the trail and damage the wildlife.
-This applies to you as well as to your dog.
+This applies to you as well.
 If you find him rooting in something, encourage him to stop, and prevent him from disturbing the wildlife.

 Pack In, Pack Out

 Finally, all of the wrappers or supplies you bring in should come back out with you.
-Also, you should carry something to pick up after your dog’s waste.
-This is good etiquette regarding Leave No Trace principles.
+Also, you should carry poop bags to pick up after your dog’s waste.